I'm sure you've seen them in the grocery store - those small bottles of tiny green bits, usually where the pickles are.

 The smallest ones are much sought after for their delicate flavor - but I'm finding that I like the larger ones, which pack more of a punch.

-The flowers eventually turn into berries - unsurprisingly called Caper Berries -- which are pickled often served as mezze in Greece
+The flowers eventually turn into berries - unsurprisingly called Caper Berries -- which are pickled often served as a mezze in Greece

 I've started salt curing the first batch we've picked, and I'll give you a progress report soon!